dotnet/csharpstandard/standard/unsafe-code.md

 > *Note*: Although pointers can be passed as `in`, `ref` or `out` parameters, doing so can cause undefined behavior, since the pointer might well be set to point to a local variable that no longer exists when the called method returns, or the fixed object to which it used to point, is no longer fixed.
 For example:
 >
 > <!-- Example: {template:"standalone-console-without-using", name:"PointerTypes1", replaceEllipsis:true} -->
-> <!-- Note: the behavior of this example is undefined. -->
+> <!-- Maintenance Note: the behavior of this example is undefined. -->
 > ```csharp
 > class Test
 > {